shikhirsingh/ExtJS-Theming-Helper-App/Readme.md

 **Steps to use this application to theme along side Sencha Fashion**

-1. Ensure your Sencha Cmd version is greater than 6.1.1+
+1. Ensure your Sencha Cmd version installed is greater than 6.1.1+
 2. Rename the src directory of this application to ThemeHelper and place it in your (Sencha Cmd workspace)[http://docs.sencha.com/cmd/6.x/workspaces.html]
 3. Run the following command in the directory of this application: sencha app watch --fashion
 4. Load the page in your browser: http://localhost:1841/ThemeHelper